...

 The second cycle of education is divided into two types of courses of study:

 • Secondary school (High-School): it is a 5-year education period for students who successfully completed the first cycle of education.
-There are a wide range of schools: lyceums, technical institutes, vocational institutes, as well as courses of study for female students aged 14 to 19;
+There are a wide range of schools: lyceums, technical institutes, or vocational institutes;

 • Vocational Education and Training: 3-year and 4-year study paths of vocational education and training (IeFP) under regional competence.
 It is also aimed at students who have completed the first cycle of education.